GekkoQuest/spike-tracker/README.md

 - Fetches live match data from the unofficial VLR.gg api.
 - Discord integration (WIP).
+- A simplistic frontend website to showcase matches and their scoreline.

 ## Requirements
 - Java 21+: This project is developed using Java 21 or higher.